Sandy Plunkett

 Charles "Sandy" Plunkett (born October 18, 1955) is an American artist and comics writer.
 He worked on several different series for Marvel Comics and DC Comics in the 1970s and 1980s.

 Early life

 Plunkett grew up in New York City and began to draw comics at the end of high school.

 Career

 He assisted the Crusty Bunkers at Neal Adams' Continuity Studios in the 1970s.
 Plunkett's first credited work was a one-page illustration in Savage Tales #11 (July 1975) published by Marvel Comics.
 He drew various short stories for Marvel, DC Comics, and Gold Key Comics over the next several years.
-Plunkett collaborated with writer Mike W. Barr on a Spider-Man/Scarlet Witch team-up story for Marvel Fanfare #6 (Jan.
+Plunkett collaborated with writer Mike W. Barr and inker P. Craig Russell on a Spider-Man/Scarlet Witch team-up story for Marvel Fanfare #6 (Jan.
 1983).
 He worked on the New Universe titles as well as a Daredevil serial in Marvel Comics Presents.
 Plunkett has made his home in Athens, Ohio since 1990.